How to safeguard your SAP S/4HANA transformation | HCLTech

 Share

-An oft-quoted McKinsey/Oxford University study(i) shows that only 20% of organizations achieve over half of their originally projected benefits from SAP transformations.
+An oft-quoted McKinsey/Oxford University study(i) shows that only 20% of organizations achieve over half of their originally projected benefits from transformations.
 However, projects which execute with a value focus achieve an average of 68% reduction in schedule over-run.

 So, what do we mean by a value-based focus?